Earning free flights and complimentary hotel rooms doesn’t require riches or celebrity.

 As with the branded credit cards, these carry an annual fee that can outweigh the benefits, so if you’re not traveling much it may be best to let them go after a year or two.
 After a while, loyalty might not pay.
 Plus don’t forget that you can buy your way into lounge access in most airports with Priority Pass.

-This post has been about credit cards because as you may have figured out by now, that’s the basic strategy.
+This post has been about travel credit cards because as you may have figured out by now, that’s the basic strategy.
 Spend wisely and double-dip or triple-dip when possible.
 Make sure every time you spend a dollar on a credit card, you are getting some kind of tangible benefit from it.
 Sometimes you can get a huge benefit.
-I just paid my kid’s college tuition on a credit card.
+I just paid my kid’s college tuition on a credit card for years.
 That’s more points than I’d like anyone to know, but it was a bill I had to pay regardless, so I just hit the jackpot!